yunliUNC/HPRep/README.md

 ```
 When all samples have been run copy both of these files for each sample into a common directory in preparation for stage 3.

 In addition to the output described above, a file containing the AIC and BIC values for the fitted positive Poisson models is included for each dataset/sample.
 The default full model with four covariates (effective fragment length, GC content, mappability and ChIP enrichment level) in the zero-truncated Poisson regression shows good fit in our anaysis.
-If users decide to change the covariates included or trying alternative models (e.g., Negative Binomial), it would be useful to calculate and compare model-fitting metrics such as the AIC/BIC we provide, because if the model fits poorly in at least one of two datasets, the downstream reproducibility metric is not reliable.:
+If users decide to change the covariates included or trying alternative models (e.g., zero-truncated Negative Binomial), it would be useful to calculate and compare model-fitting metrics such as the AIC/BIC we provide, because if the model fits poorly in at least one of two datasets, the downstream reproducibility metric is not reliable.:
 ```
 outdir/HPRep_output/dataset_name_date/dataset_name.AIC_BIC.txt
 ```